felipestawinski/API-kpi/README.md

 4 - Send a request to http://localhost:8080/login to login, only with username and password at the body:
 {"username":"your_username", "password":"your_password"}
+You must receive a jwt token as response.
+This token must be used later to interact with the blockchain.

 5 - To upload a file to ipfs http://localhost:8080/upload and add a file in the body of the request

-6 - To interact with a contract, Add a "Action" header on the request.
-Also, the JWT token shoulb be passed as "Authorization" header
+6 - To interact with a contract: http://localhost:8080/blockchain/<method_name>
+Obs: Attach your jwt token on a header "Authorization"

 *Remember to put your contract and account address on BlockchainInteracion function Command to generate Go Bindings